 Key mobile-first elements:

-Hamburger menu with additional content that is easy to reach
+- Hamburger menu with additional content that is easy to reach

-High-quality images that are well-compressed for site speed
+- High-quality images that are well-compressed for site speed

-Large headlines with one-sentence intros
+- Large headlines with one-sentence intros

-Takeaways On Mobile-First Design
+Takeaways on Mobile-First Design

-This will put the mobile-first approach in the driving seat for providing optimal user experience and, businesses who use it, ahead of their competition in driving valuable traffic and generating leads.
+With the advancement of mobile technology, smartphone devices, and their browsers will use features like cameras, voice detection, and haptic feedback more prominently.
+This will put the mobile-first approach in the driving seat for providing optimal user experience.
+Businesses that use it will stay ahead of their competition in driving valuable traffic and generating leads.